Summer Term Process

 Federal Aid Eligibility

-- Summer Parent PLUS Loan - If the student is a dependent student, she/he will receive a Parent PLUS Loan offer if Stafford Loan eligibility has been exhausted.
+- Summer Parent PLUS Loan - If the student is a dependent student, they will receive a Parent PLUS Loan.
+Students enrolled in fewer than 6 credit hours are not eligible for Parent PLUS Loans.

 Graduate students are eligible for additional loan funds for summer assistance, providing they are enrolled at least half-time (3 credit hours for summer).